 Peaked Mountain, with an elevation of 2,919 feet, is a modest sized mountain located north-west of Thirteenth Lake in the Siamese Ponds Wilderness.
 Just before the creek (0.85 miles), the trail turns away from the lake and follows up the stream valley on a generally gentle grade.
 This part of the hike is a very nice walk in the woods.

 Soon the trail reaches the shore of Peaked Mountain Pond.
 The trail ascends about 600 feet in the first 2.6 miles to the pond.
-There is a trail around the east side of the pond to the start of the real climbing.
+There is a trail around the west side of the pond to the start of the real climbing.
 Once you start the final ascent, you’ll climb steeply with a gain of 670 feet in just 0.4 mile.
 The summit views are spectacular.
 By walking all around the summit, on a clear day you can see the High Peaks to the north.

 Trailhead: The trailhead is at the parking lot for public access to Thirteenth Lake.
 The lot is reached by taking Thirteenth Lake road off of NY 28, north of North Creek.